C3La-NS/ChatX/README.md

 Simple free PHP &amp; jQuery chat project with flat file database

 <h2>What is ChatX?</h2>
-ChatX is a highly customized and refined version of the first iteration of the ShoutBox script originally introduced on <a href="https://tutorialzine.com/2015/01/shoutbox-php-jquery">Tutorialzine</a> in 2015.
+ChatX is a highly customized and refined version of the first iteration of ShoutBox script originally introduced on <a href="https://tutorialzine.com/2015/01/shoutbox-php-jquery">Tutorialzine</a> in 2015.
 <br />
 The script uses flat file database only, built with the use of Flywheel and RelativeTime PHP libraries, jQuery, HTML, CSS.
 It's easy to install and modify, works perfectly with any PHP 5.3 or higher hosting services.
 <br />